jcu-eresearch/Research-Data-Catalogue/creating_a_research_record.rst

 Use to attach your datasets up to a total size of 50 MB.
 Click on the 'Select file...' button, browse for you file and click 'Start Upload'.
 Multiple files can be uploaded.

 .. note:: This assumes your data will be made public.
 After submitting your record, it will be reviewed.
-If you indicate on the 'Rights' tab that access is restricted or private, the attached files will be stored in a private section of the 'Tropical Data Hub' where there is no public access.
+If you indicate on the 'Rights' tab that access is restricted or private, the attached files will be stored in a private section of Research Data JCU where there is no public access.
 They will then be removed from this record.
 You will be contacted by a Digital Librarian to discuss this.

 Retention Period
 ````````````````